Analysis of Structured Deep Kernel Networks: Kernel methods and neural networks

 \subsection{Approximation with kernel methods}

-Kernel methods are a popular and successful family of algorithms in machine learning and approximation theory, and they may be used to address this approximation task.
+Kernel methods are a popular and successful family of algorithms in approximation theory and machine learning, and they may be used to address the optimization problem of Eq.~\eqref{eq:loss_functional}.
 We point the reader to \cite{Wendland2005, Fasshauer2015} for more background information.
-They are based on the use of a positive definite kernel, i.e., a symmetric function $k:\Omega\times\Omega\to\R$ such that the kernel matrix $(k(x_i, x_j))_{i, j=1}^N\in \R^{N\times N}$ is positive semi-definite for any set of $N$ points $X_N\subset \Omega$, $N\in\N$.
+They are based on the use of a positive definite kernel, i.e., a symmetric function $k:\Omega\times\Omega\to\R$ such that the kernel matrix $(k(x_i, x_j))_{i, j=1}^N\in \R^{N\times N}$ is positive semi-definite for any set of $N$ points $X_N:=\{x_i\}_{i=1}^N\subset \Omega$, $|X_N| = N \in \N$.
 If the matrix is even positive definite whenever the points are pairwise distinct, the kernel is denoted strictly positive definite.
-Given a strictly positive definite kernel $k$ on a domain $\Omega$, there exists a unique reproducing kernel Hilbert space (RKHS).
+Given a positive definite kernel $k$ on a domain $\Omega$, there exists a unique reproducing kernel Hilbert space (RKHS).

-Radial Basis Functions (RBFs) are a notable class of kernels that are defined as $k(x, y):=\varphi(\varepsilon\|x-y\|_2)$ with a width (or shape parameter) $\varepsilon>0$ and a univariate function $\varphi: [0, \infty)\to\R$.
+Radial Basis Functions (RBFs) are a notable class of kernels that are defined as $k(x, z):=\varphi(\varepsilon\|x-z\|_2)$ with a width (or shape) parameter $\varepsilon>0$ and a univariate function $\varphi: [0, \infty)\to\R$.
 Some examples of RBFs that will be used in this work are given in Table \ref{tab:rbfs}.